dcasati/k8s-training/sections/01-before-you-begin.md

     ```
 > NOTE: Make sure you change the `adminlogin` and `password` values to avoid unnecessary surprises.

-1. Change it's permission and execute it to load the values
+1. source it to load the values
     ```bash
-    chmod +x variables.sh
-    ./variables.sh
+   source variables.rc
     ```
 1. With these values, we can now create a Resource Group that will be used during our exercises.